 I’m a huge fan of using literature to teach social studies.
-Picture books in particular are a powerful way to show students what life was like during certain time periods and events.
-I love that they spark great class discussions and that I can also use them to review strategies like predicting, inferring, identifying themes, sequencing, and more.
+Picture books in particular are a powerful way to show students what life was like during events like the Civil War.
+They always lead to great discussions and you can use them to review a variety of reading strategies as well as historical thinking skills.

 This post contains affiliate links.
 If you purchase through these links, I receive a small commission at no extra cost to you.

 Pink and Say by Patricia Polacco definitely has to be on this list.
 This powerful book examines the friendship of two Union soldiers – one African American, one white.
 It’s a very touching story and one that I’m sure to read aloud every year.

 Another must-have is Henry’s Freedom Box by Ellen Levine.
 This real life story is fascinating, and the book leads to great student conversations about the obstacles that African Americans faced trying to get to the North and to freedom.